ixudra/geo/README.md

 ```

 The `service` key can be used to select the specific geocoder that you would like to use.
 The default is set to `google`.
 At this point, only `google` and `mapQuest` are supported.
 Once you have selected a geocoder, you can add API configuration to its specific configuration array.

-Please note that at this point only the MapQuest API is supported.
-The Google Maps API (and others) will follow in the future.

 That's all there is to it!
 Have fun!